alr-internship/self-supervised-depth-denoising/README.md

 there is a .yml file located in [envs](./envs), that should be used.
 All files are named *depth-denoising_%STAGE%.yml*, where *%STAGE%* must be replaced with one of the stages listed above.
+To ensure all notebooks execute correctly, the last command adds the PYTHONPATH environment variable to the environment pointing to the src folder.

 To create an environment execute following commands

     conda env create -f ./envs/depth-denoising_%STAGE%.yml
     conda activate depth-denoising_%STAGE%
+    conda env config vars set PYTHONPATH=$PWD/src

 E.g. to generate the environment for training, execute:

     conda env create -f ./envs/depth-denoising_training.yml
     conda activate depth-denoising_training
+    conda env config vars set PYTHONPATH=$PWD/src

 **Note: To create the environment of stage dataset, the [Zivid SDK v2.5.0](https://www.zivid.com/downloads) must be installed first.
 Otherwise the above commands will fail.**